Morbius (film): Box office

 Morbius grossed $73.9 million in the United States and Canada, and $93.6 million in other territories, for a worldwide total of $167.5 million.

 In the U.S. and Canada, Morbius was projected to gross around $33 million from 4,268 theaters in its opening weekend, with some industry tracking going as high as $40–50 million.
 The film earned $17.3 million on its first day, including $5.7 million from Thursday preview screenings.
-It went on to debut to $39 million, finishing first at the box office.
-In its second weekend of release in the US and Canada, the film grossed $10.2 million and finished second behind Sonic the Hedgehog 2, while experiencing a drop of 74%, the second-worst of all time for a superhero movie, behind only Steel (1997), and the worst of any tentpole superhero movie.
+It went on to debut to $39 million, beating expectations and finishing first at the box office.
+In its second weekend of release in the U.S. and Canada, the film grossed $10.2 million and finished second behind Sonic the Hedgehog 2, while experiencing a drop of 74%, the second-worst of all time for a superhero movie, behind only Steel (1997), and the worst of any tentpole superhero movie.
 It fell to sixth place at the box office in its third weekend, grossing $4.7 million (a drop of 54%), and dropped to ninth place in its fourth weekend with $2.3 million (a drop of 51%).
 The film earned $1.5 million in its fifth weekend, finishing tenth.
 Morbius dropped out of the box office top ten in its sixth weekend.
 The film's "re-release" in theaters during its tenth weekend made $310,665 from 1,037 screens during its first three days.

-Outside the US and Canada, the film earned $44.9 million from 62 international markets in its opening weekend, including $2.5 million from IMAX screens.
+Outside the U.S. and Canada, the film earned $44.9 million from 62 international markets in its opening weekend, including $2.5 million from IMAX screens.
 It added $15 million in its second weekend for a drop of 62%.
 It added $6.7 million in the third weekend, $3.3 million in its fourth, and $1.6 million in its fifth.

 On June 3, 2022, Sony announced the film would return to 1,000 theaters weeks after its initial theatrical and digital release.
-This was largely attributed to the film's influx in attention from internet memes in the weeks prior.
-This decision was also met with criticism from various outlets, which speculated that the release was because Sony was unaware that the internet trend was not due to legitimate popular admiration towards the film.
+This was largely attributed to the film's influx in attention from Internet memes in the weeks prior.
+This decision was also met with criticism from various outlets, which speculated that the release was because Sony was unaware that the Internet trend was not due to legitimate popular admiration towards the film.
 Upon its re-release the film performed very poorly, making only $85,000 on the day it was released, with many outlets claiming the film bombed for a second time.
 After a dismal $300,000 weekend performance in its re-release—a $289 per-theater average—Sony pulled the film entirely from theaters; it was the 14th highest-grossing film domestically for its short re-release period.